Leased Car Insurance Requirements: What Coverage You Need & Costs

 Captive finance companies — divisions of auto manufacturers — each maintain slightly different insurance requirements.
 Understanding these variations helps you budget accurately and ensure lease compliance.

 Honda Financial Services: Requires comprehensive and collision coverage with the lessor named as additional insured and loss payee.
 Deductibles for both coverages cannot exceed $1,000.
-Honda emphasizes continuous coverage throughout the lease term, with immediate notification required if your policy lapses.
+Minimum liability limits are $100,000 per person / $300,000 per accident for bodily injury and $50,000 for property damage (or a combined single limit of $300,000).
+Honda requires continuous coverage throughout the lease term, with immediate notification if your policy lapses.
+Special requirements apply in Florida and Hawaii — check your lease agreement or contact Honda Financial directly.

-Toyota Financial Services: Typically requires physical damage coverage (comprehensive and collision) with maximum deductibles of $1,000.
-Toyota must be named as lessor and loss payee on your declarations page.
+Toyota Financial Services: Requires physical damage coverage (comprehensive and collision) for the full vehicle value with maximum deductibles of $1,000.
+Toyota Motor Credit Corp. must be listed as lienholder on your declarations page.
+Toyota's guidelines may accept state-minimum liability limits in some cases, though purchasing limits of 100/300/50 or higher is strongly recommended for your own financial protection.
 Toyota works directly with insurance companies to verify coverage, so any gaps will be quickly detected.

-Ford Credit: Generally requires comprehensive and collision coverage with deductibles capped at $1,000 and liability meeting state minimums or 100/300/100, whichever is higher.
-Ford Credit places particular emphasis on timely insurance verification and may charge administrative fees for late updates.
+Ford Credit (U.S.): Generally requires comprehensive and collision coverage with deductibles capped at $1,000 and liability meeting state minimums or the lessor's standard — whichever is higher.
+Ford Credit places particular emphasis on timely insurance verification.

 • $1,000 max deductible